WHO WE ARE AND WHAT WE DO

 1990 Folsom affordable-housing development (143 units; estimated 2021 open date)

-2070 Bryant affordable-housing development (130 units; starts construction when nearby 2000 Bryant market-rate developer finishes their project)
+681 Florida (was 2070 Bryant) affordable-housing development (130 units; starts construction around the time neighboring 2000 Bryant market-rate developer finishes their project)

 ”We need low-income housing for older people like me.”